-The displaced talent mobility pilot has been designed in collaboration with Talent Beyond Boundaries (TBB).
-TBB is a global nonprofit organisation that was set up to explore safe legal pathways in which forcibly displaced people can use their skills to create a more secure and self-sufficient future for themselves and their families.
-These people include healthcare professionals, IT professionals, engineers, skilled trade workers and many more.
+The scheme has been designed in collaboration with Talent Beyond Boundaries (TBB).
+TBB is a global nonprofit organisation that was set up to explore safe legal pathways in which forcibly displaced people such as healthcare professionals, IT professionals, engineers, skilled trade workers and many more, can use their skills to create a more secure and self-sufficient future for themselves and their families.

-The new displaced talent visa programme will adapt the UK’s existing work permit rules to facilitate applications from skilled refugees and displaced foreign nationals, giving applicants and their dependants the chance to move to the UK for work in a number of different fields.
+The scheme adapts the UK’s existing work permit rules to facilitate applications from skilled refugees and displaced foreign nationals, giving applicants and their dependants the chance to move to the UK for work in a number of different fields.

-Who will be eligible under the new displaced talent mobility programme?
+Who is eligible under the displaced talent mobility scheme?

-Over the next 1-2 years, the displaced talent visa pilot will give around 50-100 primary applicants the chance to move to the UK to gain skilled employment in a variety of fields, including engineering, construction and IT.
-The scheme will be aimed at refugees who have fled conflict and violence in Iraq, Syria and Gaza.
+The scheme gives up to 100 primary applicants the chance to move to the UK to gain skilled employment in a variety of fields, including engineering, construction and IT.

 Displaced talent mobility candidates will also have access to safeguards in the event that they lose their job to ensure that they are not returned to a country where they may face danger.

 How will the displaced talent visa programme work?

 In many ways this route mirrors the UK Skilled Worker visa.
 The skilled worker route allows approved UK employers to sponsor workers to undertake skilled jobs in the UK, subject to requirements such as a minimum salary and skill level and English Language proficiency.